renbaoshuo/hexo-htmlnano/README.md

   minifyJson:
 ```

 - **ignoreCustomComments**: Array of regex'es that allow to ignore certain comments, when matched.
-Need to prepend [`!!js/regexp`](https://github.com/nodeca/js-yaml#supported-yaml-types) to support regex.

 Description of the above options and other available options, see [htmlnano docs](https://htmlnano.netlify.app/modules).